-We document that for a group of high-income countries (i) mean earnings of managers tend to grow faster than for non managers over the life cycle; (ii) the earnings growth of managers relative to non managers over the life cycle is positively correlated with output per worker.
-We interpret this evidence through the lens of an equilibrium life-cycle, span-of-control model where managers invest in their skills.
-We parameterize this model with U.S. observations on managerial earnings, the size-distribution of plants and macroeconomic aggregates.
-We then quantify the relative importance of exogenous productivity differences, and the size-dependent distortions emphasized in the misallocation literature.
+We document that for a group of high-income countries the life-cycle earnings growth of managers relative to non managers is positively correlated with output per worker.
+We interpret this evidence through the lens of an equilibrium life-cycle, spanof-control model where managers invest in their skills.
+We use the model to quantify the importance of exogenous productivity differences and the size-dependent distortions emphasized in the misallocation literature.
 Our findings indicate that such distortions are critical to generate the observed differences in the growth of relative managerial earnings across countries.
-Thus, observations on the relative earnings growth of managers become natural targets to discipline the level of distortions.
-Distortions that halve the growth of relative managerial earnings (a move from the U.S. to Italy in our data), lead to a reduction in managerial quality of 27% and to a reduction in output of about 7% - more than half of the observed gap between the U.S. and Italy.
-We find that crosscountry variation in distortions accounts for about 42% of the cross-country variation in output per worker gap with the U.S.
+Distortions that halve the growth of relative managerial earnings, a move from the U.S. to Italy in our data, lead to a reduction in managerial quality of 27% and to a reduction in output of about nearly 7% -more than half of the observed gap between the U.S. and Italy.
+Cross-country variation in distortions accounts for about 42% of the cross-country variation in output per worker gap with the U.S.